simonduane/smart-estimation/README.md

 Dealing with missing smart meter data

 There are a few equations below.
 I have not tried to render them graphically here, and hope the sense of the words remains clear.
+On the one hand, I intend the following as a presentation of a logically coherent way to process smart meter data, and I aim to demonstrate this by offering working code applied to real data.
+On the other hand, the only such data I have access to is my own, mostly via O\*o who collect it and bill me for what I use.
+They collect and group the data in their own way and this presentation reflects that grouping.

 # The processing of smart meter data

 There are two aspects: monthly statements and tracking usage.
 Usage tracking should generate alerts - "this smart meter has stopped sending readings", or "there has been a surprisingly large change in this customer's usage", etc. These notes focus on the task of estimating readings when smart readings are unavailable.
 The estimates may be needed for billing, but mostly these estimates are just part of regular feedback to customers on our energy consumption.
 The form of that feedback is largely settled - we have been trained to expect graphs of our usage, by the month, by the day, by the half hour (depending what frequency of smart meter data retrieval we've authorised).
 Customers  aren't stupid, and we have ready access to our meters.
 We can be expected to notice if the information we're presented with is unclear, or is clearly wrong.